 In other Merchant news…

-- Added clout: Rudick was elected secretary of the BID Alliance Executive Committee, a coalition of business improvement districts in San Diego.
+- Added clout: Rudick was elected secretary of the Business Improvement District (BID) Alliance Executive Committee, a coalition of business improvement districts in San Diego.
 “That group has a lot of power in terms of how to get things done,” she said.

-- Traffic duty: Board member Robert Mackey was unanimously elected to fill the LJVMA seat on the La Jolla Traffic and Transportation Board recently vacated by Aaron Goulding, whose business is no longer located in La Jolla’s business improvement district (BID).
+- Traffic duty: Mackey was unanimously elected to fill the LJVMA seat on the La Jolla Traffic and Transportation Board recently vacated by Aaron Goulding, whose business is no longer located in La Jolla’s BID.

-- On April 27, local firefighters will remove 140 flower baskets from the tops of lamp posts in the BID, then bring them to a parking lot where the old flowers will be replaced by the La Jolla Rotary Club, after which firefighters will rehang the pots.
+- Firefighters for flowers: On April 27, local firefighters will remove 140 flower baskets from the tops of lamp posts in the BID, then bring them to a parking lot where the old flowers will be replaced by the La Jolla Rotary Club, after which firefighters will rehang the pots.

 — The La Jolla Village Merchants Association next meets Wednesday, May 8 in the Riford Library, 7555 Draper Ave.